getreu/tp-note/docs/source/tpnote--manpage.md

 **-V**, **\--version**

-:   Print _Tp-Note_'s version, its builtin features and the path to the
+:   Print Tp-Note's version, its builtin features and the path to the
     sourced configuration file.
 The output is YAML formatted for further automatic processing.